 UK Prime Minister Boris Johnson Tests Positive For Coronavirus

-U.K. Prime Minister Boris Johnson has tested positive for coronavirus, reports the BBC, citing an official statement from Downing Street.
+U.K. Prime Minister Boris Johnson has tested positive for coronavirus (COVID-19), reports the BBC, citing an official statement from Downing Street.

 The PM will still be in charge of the government's handling of the crisis and has mild symptoms.
 Johnson will self-isolate in Downing Street.